edgedb/edgedb/docs/clients/js/queries.rst

           "importMap": "./importMap.json"
         }

-The generator will detect the project root by looking for an ``edgedb.toml``, then scan the directory for ``*.edgeql`` files.
+The generator will detect the project root by looking for an ``gel.toml``, then scan the directory for ``*.edgeql`` files.
 In this case, there's only one:
 ``queries/getUser.edgeql``.